JabRef/user-documentation/en/advanced/journalabbreviations.md

 If the current journal name is not found in your journal lists, the field will not be modified.

-To convert the journal names of many entries in bulk, you can select any number of entries, and choose **Tools → Abbreviate journal names \(DEFAULT\)**, **Tools → Abbreviate journal names \(MEDLINE\)**, **Tools → Abbreviate journal names → SHORTEST UNIQUE**, or **Tools → Unabbreviate journal names**.
+To convert the journal names of many entries in bulk, you can select any number of entries, and choose **Quality → Abbreviate journal names → DEFAULT**, **Quality → Abbreviate journal names → MEDLINE**, **Quality → Abbreviate journal names → SHORTEST UNIQUE**, or **Quality → Unabbreviate journal names**.
 These three actions will abbreviate and unabbreviate the journal names of all selected entries for which the journal name could be found in your journal lists.

 ## Setting up additional journal lists